csinva/csinva.github.io/_notes/neuro/comp_neuro.md

 **defining neural code**

-- extracellular
-  - fMRI
-    - averaged over space
-    - slow, requires seconds
-  - EEG
-    - noisy
-    - averaged, but faster
-  - multielectrode array
-    - record from several individual neurons at once
-  - calcium imaging
-    - cells have calcium indicator that fluoresce when calcium enters a cell
-- intracellular - can use patch electrodes
-- raster plot
-  - replay a movie many times and record from retinal ganglion cells during movie
 - *encoding*: P(response \| stimulus)
   - *tuning curve* - neuron's response (ex. firing rate) as a function of stimulus
   - orientation / color selective cells are distributed in organized fashion